urbit/docs/tutorials/hoon/landscape-tile.md

 `++so:dejs:format` formats some piece of data out of the `json` map, in this case the value of `%ship`. `sthu` is transformed by [`slaw`](https://urbit.org/docs/reference/library/4m/#slaw) into an actual `@p` to verify that we didn't get sent nonsense.
 If we did, `need` will cause the gate to crash.

 Finally, we produce the list of `move`s and the new state that is the data.
 This starts with the `:_` rune, which is the inverted form of `:-`, the [cons](https://en.wikipedia.org/wiki/Cons) rune.
-The state of our application will not actually change, so we can just use `+>.$` the existing core.
+The state of our application will not actually change, so we can just use `this` the existing core.

 ``` hoon
 ++  send-status-diff